André Claro

-André Filipe Claro de Jesus (born 31 March 1991), known as Claro, is a Portuguese professional footballer who plays for Valadares Gaia FC as a forward.
+André Filipe Claro de Jesus (born 31 March 1991), known as Claro, is a Portuguese professional footballer who plays as a forward for A.D.
+Ovarense.

 Club career

 Born in Vila Nova de Gaia, Porto District, Claro arrived in FC Porto's youth system in 2004, aged 13.
 He went on to progress through every youth rank at the club, being occasionally summoned to the first team for training.

 Released by the Dragons in the summer of 2010, Claro signed for F.C.
 Famalicão in the fourth division, scoring 14 goals in 32 matches in his first season which ended in promotion to the third tier.
 He added ten in 30 the following campaign.

 Claro joined F.C.
 Arouca of the Segunda Liga for 2012–13, scoring in only his second game in the competition, a 3–0 away win against F.C.
 Penafiel on 22 August 2012.
 He contributed 31 appearances and four goals, as the team promoted to the Primeira Liga for the first time in their history.
-He made his debut in the competition on 18 August 2013 by coming on as a late substitute in a 5–1 away loss to Sporting CP, and scored his first goals on 22 December of that year in a 3–0 away defeat of Gil Vicente F.C. where he netted a brace.
+He made his debut in the competition on 18 August 2013 by coming on as a late substitute in a 5–1 away loss to Sporting CP, and scored for the first time on 22 December that year in a 3–0 away defeat of Gil Vicente F.C. where he netted a brace.

 On 13 July 2015, after his contract expired, Claro signed a two-year deal with Vitória F.C. also in the top flight.
+He scored a career-best (at the professional level) 12 goals in his first season, as they narrowly avoided relegation; this included two in the 3–1 victory at C.D.
+Tondela on 20 December.

+After further spells in the main division with G.D.
+Estoril Praia and Boavista FC, Claro resumed his career in the second tier with Académica de Coimbra, Leixões SC, U.D.
+Vilafranquense and Académico de Viseu FC.
+He then moved to the Moroccan Botola with Union de Touarga.